trevorstephens/gplearn/doc/advanced.rst

 their parents.
 Most of these methods are illustrated :ref:`in the examples section <example>`.

+Each of :class:`SymbolicRegressor`, :class:`SymbolicClassifier` and
-Both :class:`SymbolicRegressor` and :class:`SymbolicTransformer` overload the
-``print`` function to output a LISP-style flattened tree representation of the program.
+:class:`SymbolicTransformer` overload the ``print`` function to output a LISP-style flattened tree representation of the program.
 Simply ``print(est)`` the fitted estimator and the program will be output to your session.

 If you would like to see more details about the final programs, you can access the underlying ``_Program`` objects which contains several attributes and methods that can yield more information about them.

-:class:`SymbolicRegressor` has a private attribute ``_program`` which is a single ``_Program`` object that was the fittest program found in the final generation of the evolution.
+:class:`SymbolicRegressor` and :class:`SymbolicClassifier` have a private
+attribute ``_program`` which is a single ``_Program`` object that was the fittest program found in the final generation of the evolution.

 :class:`SymbolicTransformer` on the other hand has a private attribute ``_best_programs`` which is a list of ``_Program`` objects of length